cskemp/chdss2018/day3_probmodels/README.md

 - Basic R programming from Day 0
 - Some familiarity with the Hayes, Banner, Forrester and Navarro work on Sampling Frames and Inductive Inference

-## Bayesian concept learning
+## Module 1: Introduction to Bayesian Inference

-- Introduction to Bayesian inference
+Coughing friend example

-- Concept learning and the number game
+## Module 2: Bayesian concept learning

-## Bayesian networks (aka Directed Graphical models)
+The number game

-- Introduction to Bayesian networks
+## Module 3: Bayesian networks

-- Inference using JAGS
+The food web problem

-## Standard probability distributions
+## Module 4: Inference using JAGS

-- Gaussian distribution
+Illustrated using the food web problem

-- Bayesian cue combination
+## Module 5: Hayes et al on sampling frames

-## Bayesian generalization
+- Multivariate Gaussian distributions

-- Hayes et al on category and property sampling
+- Hayes et al model.